 Energy Consumption

 The cost of processing and the environmental impact are determined by energy consumption expressed in kWh/tonne processed.
-For example, a dynamic magnetic field system uses AI to change the strength of the magnetic field, allowing the energy used to be reduced by 15% when compared to using a static system.
+For example, a dynamic magnetic field system uses AI to adjust the magnetic field strength, reducing energy use by 15% compared to a static system.
 Using less energy will make your equipment last longer and is good for your pocket, too.

 Comparing Efficiency Across Magnetic Separator Types